Austria feels heat of EU's anti-bank-secrecy drive

 The European Commission wants all 27 EU member states to strengthen rules on how income on savings held in bank accounts is taxed, including an automatic exchange of information about which account holders receive what interest payments.

-Nearly all EU members already have such an exchange under rules known as the EU Savings Directive.
-But Luxembourg and Austria have not wanted to reveal names of account holders to other countries and instead get banks to withhold tax.
+Nearly all EU members already have such an exchange under rules known as the EU Savings Directive, but Luxembourg and Austria have not wanted to reveal the names of account holders to other countries and instead get the banks to apply a withholding tax.

-Most developed countries share information on taxpayers and depositors "on demand".
-But since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behaviour.
+Most developed countries already share information on taxpayers and depositors "on demand", but since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behaviour.

 Automatic exchange of information allows tax authorities to more easily spot tax evasion or illicit money flows.